EEstevanell/translation-rag/README.md

 ```

 ### Filtering by language pair
+The vector store stores each translation example with its source and target
+language codes.
+Retrieval is performed on the source sentence only and filtered
+by the requested language pair so that only relevant examples are considered.
 ```bash
 # Restrict retrieval to a specific source/target pair
 python -m translation_rag "How do you say 'thank you' in Italian?" --from en --to es